-Dr. Negaso should know.
+Negasso should know.
 He spent many months chairing the 1994 Constitutional Assembly and was among the founders who signed the constitution the following year.
 He served as Ethiopia’s president from 1995 to 2001.

 The erosion of Ethiopia’s constitutional guarantees

-“We thought, ‘how can we give questions to interpret the constitution to individual judges?’
+“We thought, ‘How can we give questions to interpret the constitution to individual judges?’
 I see we made a mistake at that time…Better to have a constitutional court.
-Or, find a way where the Supreme Court interprets the constitution.”
+Or find a way where the Supreme Court interprets the constitution.”

 A country facing major dilemmas

-“There are such contradictions between some ethnic groups and those who suffer from these clashes are women, children and old men…
+“There are such contradictions between some ethnic groups, and those who suffer from these clashes are women, children and old men…

-“It is a challenge to hold 80 ethnic groups together, particularly with different interests and aims,” Negaso said.
+“It is a challenge to hold 80 ethnic groups together, particularly with different interests and aims,” Negasso said.
 “This is one of the challenges we face up to now… ethnic conflict and clashes [over] acquisition of land, water, pasture.”

 The former president said the current ruling elite and the various political parties at work in the country are not responsive to the wishes of the people.

 The author is a VOA intern in the Horn of Africa language service.
-She is attending graduate school in journalism at the University of South Florida where she is a graduate teaching assistant.
+She is attending graduate school in journalism at the University of South Florida St. Petersburg where she is a graduate teaching assistant.